SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db-for-postgresql.md

 ### Errors

-The **Azure Cosmos DB for PostgreSQL - Errors** dashboard provides insight into server error logs by specifically monitoring errors, and database shutdown/start events.
+The **Azure Cosmos DB for PostgreSQL - Errors** dashboard provides insight into server error logs by specifically monitoring errors and database shutdown/start events.

 Use this dashboard to: